 “Each visitor to Peachfield and the Old Schoolhouse has a unique interaction with the sites, because of their dynamic histories.
-I’m excited to enhance these moments through accessible and interactive programming.”Mackenzie Tansey, Programs and Development Coordinator
+I’m excited to enhance these moments through accessible and interactive programming.”Mackenzie Tansey, Program and Development Coordinator

 Peachfield and the Old Schoolhouse are proud to be a part of the Great American Treasures Museum Alliance, a collection of American museums and historic sites stewarded by the National Society of The Colonial Dames of America.
 Together they tell the story of America.

 Follow our posts on the Pages from Peachfield blog for the latest announcements and updates on all of the happenings, collections updates, garden blooms, and property improvements.

 Peachfield and the Old Schoolhouse are Blue Star Museum properties for active duty military and their families.
 Free admission is available with a valid military ID.
 This program is funded through the National Endowment for the Arts.